 According to New Frontier Data, the global authority in the cannabis industry, “Between 2020-2025, the total combined U.S. market opportunity for legal cannabis sales is estimated at $172 billion.”
 As social acceptance of legalizing marijuana continues to grow, the trajectory of legalizing this controversial drug nationwide may become a reality sooner, rather than later.
 Currently, marijuana is still illegal under federal law and in many states.
 However, there are fifteen states where recreational marijuana is legal and 36 states that allow medical marijuana.
-For more information about your state’s marijuana laws, click here.
+You can visit Disa.com for more information about your state’s marijuana laws.

 While many see the future of cannabis to be very profitable, the cannabis industry is highly regulated, thus making it difficult for entrepreneurs and companies to navigate the industry.
-This is where hiring technical writers comes into play.
-For those interested in starting or investing in the marijuana business, tech writers are the perfect solution to navigating the complex rules and regulation you will face.
+This is where hiring technical writers come into play.
+For those interested in starting or investing in the marijuana business, tech writers are the perfect solution to navigating the complex rules and regulations you will face.

 Let us look at how you may need a technical writer for your cannabis business.

 Before you become a cultivator, start your dispensary, or work as a manufacturer of marijuana, you need the right documentation.
 In this emerging industry, documents play an important role and will determine whether your cannabis business succeeds or fails.
 Therefore, a technical writer, whose job is to break down complex processes into easily digestible information, is uniquely equipped to handle the intricacies of this industry.
 So, whether your interest is in production, distribution, retail sales, or consulting, technical writers can help you produce the documentation to start and manage your cannabis business effectively.